jonascarpay/apecs/examples/Shmup.md

 `initialize` initializes our game state.
 In this case we only create a player, at the initial player position and with a velocity of 0.
 `playerEty` is a value of type `Entity`, which is actually just an integer value.
-In this case it will be 0, since it is the first entity, and counting starts at 0.
+In this case it will be 0, since it is the first Entity, and counting starts at 0.
 In practice, we almost never use `Entity` values directly, and we won’t actually use the `playerEty` value.